adobe/edgly/README.md

   # ===================================================================
 ```

 When creating new snippets this format has to be strictly followed.
-You will also see this format in the Fiddles created by `edgly fiddle get` when [developing changes using Fiddles](#develop-changes-using-fiddles).
-When creating new snippets (the granularity of snippets is the choice of the developer) via Fiddles, this exact format has to be followed:
+You will also see this format in the Fiddles created by `edgly fiddle create` when [developing changes using Fiddles](#develop-changes-using-fiddles).
+To "create" new snippets while coding in Fiddles, the above format has to be followed exactly.
+The granularity of snippets is the choice of the developer.

 ### vcl/*.vcl

 This stores any [VCL files](https://docs.fastly.com/en/guides/uploading-custom-vcl) of the service.

-Generally one should avoid mixing VCL snippets and VCL files in one project.
-Note that files are not supported in Fiddles with `edgly fiddle *`.

 Each custom VCL file will be stored by it's name in the `vcl` folder:
 ```